securitytemplates/sectemplates/README.md

 <a href="https://x.com/Sectemplates">https://x.com/Sectemplates</a>

 # Available Security Programs
+## Security Partners (Newest Program)
+The goal of this program pack is to provide you with minimal information to establish a functioning, and impactful security partner program.
+This will enable you to adopt a security partnership model, and provide you with a repeatable process to scale up as needed

 ## Bug Bounty
 The goal of this release is to provide you with everything you need to establish a bug bounty program.
 This includes alignment with stakeholders, working with a vendor, establishing a private bug bounty, and ultimately moving to a public bug bounty.
 This release pack is not sponsored or influenced by any particular bug bounty vendor and is neutral to vendor biases and influence.